Kawe, Kinondoni

-Kawe (Kata ya Kawe, in Swahili) is an administrative ward in Kinondoni District of the Dar es Salaam Region in Tanzania.
+Conclusion: According to local historical memory, the name Kawe originates from the English phrase “Cow Way”, referring to a cattle route leading to the Tanganyika Packers meat processing factory during the British colonial period.
+The name stands as evidence of how economic activity, language interaction, and environmental conditions collectively shaped the identities of neighborhoods in Dar es Salaam.

 The north is bordered by Wazo and Kunduchi.
 The Indian Ocean borders the ward on its eastern side.
 The ward is bordered by Msasani and Mikocheni to the south.
 The ward is bordered to the west by the wards of Mbezi Juu and Makongo.
 The Mbezi River mouth is located at the Mbezi Beach neighborhood in Kawe ward.
 According to the 2012 census, the ward has a population of 67,115.

 Administration

 The postal code for Kawe ward is 14121.

 The ward is divided into the following neighborhoods (Mitaa):